 - When ready to serve, transfer the dip to a serving bowl and top with the snipped chives.
 Serve with chips or with veggie sticks.

 - Add some horseradish or prepared horseradish cream to the onion dip to give it a real kick.

 - Add minced jalapeños or a few shakes of Tabasco sauce for a spicy onion dip.

 - Spoon the dip onto endive leaves for elegant single servings.

 - Serve the dip in the center of a gorgeous platter of rainbow vegetables

-- Use the dip as a base for my VEGGIE DIP CUPS ~ perfect for summer parties.
+- Use the dip as a base for my Veggie Dip Cups ~ perfect for summer parties.

-Don’t forget to pin this classic Vidalia Onion Dip!
+Thanks for pinning this classic Vidalia Onion Dip!